-- S.3.3.2 The distribution network reliability performance indicators in clause S.3.3 of this schedule are based on the reliability indices in the US Institute of Electrical and Electronics Engineers (IEEE) Standard 1366-2012. - S.3.3.3 A network interruption must be reported when the remote monitoring equipment signals a loss of supply or when the customer signals the loss of supply to the electricity entity whichever is the first to occur. - S.3.3.4 For the purpose of calculating distribution network reliability performance indicators: - (a) for each region: - i. only include those network interruptions that are caused by a distribution network related event and occur on a part of the distribution network that is within the boundaries of the same region; and - ii. only include those customers who receive supply from within the boundaries of the same region; and - (b) for feeder category: - i. only include those network interruptions that are caused by individual feeders that are part of the same feeder category; and
+- S.3.3.2 The distribution network reliability performance indicators in clause S.3.3 of this schedule are based on the reliability indices in the US Institute of Electrical and Electronics Engineers (IEEE) Standard 1366-2012. - S.3.3.3 A network interruption must be reported when the remote monitoring equipment signals a loss of supply or when the customer signals the loss of supply to the electricity entity whichever is the first to occur. - S.3.3.4 For the purpose of calculating distribution network reliability performance indicators: - (a) for each region: - i. only include those network interruptions that are caused by a distribution network related event and occur on a part of the distribution network that is within the boundaries of the same region; and

-- ii. only include those customers who are supplied by a group of individual feeders that are part of the same feeder category. - S.3.3.5 System Average Interruption Duration Index (SAIDI) means the sum of the duration of each sustained unplanned network interruption (in customer minutes) divided by the total number of distribution customers.
-SAIDI excludes momentary interruptions of one minute or less. - S.3.3.6 SAIDI unadjusted and adjusted are to use the following formula using relevant data.
-That is, unadjusted SAIDI uses unadjusted data and adjusted SAIDI is to use adjusted data.
+- ii. only include those customers who receive supply from within the boundaries of the same region; and - (b) for feeder category: - i. only include those network interruptions that are caused by individual feeders that are part of the same feeder category; and - ii. only include those customers who are supplied by a group of individual feeders that are part of the same feeder category. - S.3.3.5 System Average Interruption Duration Index (SAIDI) means the sum of the duration of each sustained unplanned network interruption (in customer minutes) divided by the total number of distribution customers.
+SAIDI excludes momentary interruptions of one minute or less. - S.3.3.6 SAIDI unadjusted (inclusive and exclusive of IEEE 2.5 beta events) and adjusted are to use the following formula using relevant data.
+That is, unadjusted SAIDI (inclusive and exclusive of IEEE 2.5 beta events) uses unadjusted data and adjusted SAIDI is to use adjusted data.

-SAIDI = $$\left(\frac{\sum \text{IDi} \text{Ci}}{\text{CS}}\right)$$
+$$SAIDI = \left(\frac{\sum IDi Ci}{CS}\right)$$

 - (a) ID (or 'interruption duration') is the sum of the duration of each unplanned network interruption expressed in minutes. - (b) C (or 'customers') is the sum of the number of impacted customers of each unplanned network interruption. - (c) CS (or 'customers supplied') is the average of the number of all customers supplied at the beginning of the reporting period and the number of all customers supplied at the end of the reporting period. - (d) Additional notes - i.
 Unmetered street lighting supplies are excluded.
-Other unmetered supplies can either be included or excluded from the calculation of reliability measures. - ii.
+Other unmetered supplies can either be included or excluded from the calculation of reliability measures; and - ii.
 Inactive accounts are excluded - S.3.3.7 System Average Interruption Frequency Index (SAIFI) means the total number of unplanned network interruptions divided by the total number of distribution customers.

 SAIFI excludes momentary interruptions of one minute or less.
 SAIFI is expressed per 0.01 interruptions.

-S.3.3.8 SAIFI unadjusted and adjusted are to use the following formula using relevant data.
-That is, unadjusted SAIFI uses unadjusted data and adjusted SAIFI is to use adjusted data.
+S.3.3.8 SAIFI unadjusted (inclusive and exclusive of IEEE 2.5 beta events) and adjusted are to use the following formula using relevant data.
+That is, unadjusted SAIFI (inclusive and exclusive of IEEE 2.5 beta events)uses unadjusted data and adjusted SAIFI is to use adjusted data.